The path to consistent, quality patient care progression sounds simple enough:

 Create and track progression against standardized, patient-appropriate care plans with continuously visible goals and progress.
 Over time, this helps collaboration for quality care become easier and more reliable and predictable.

-2. Assess and assign appropriate DRGs and length-of-stay targets
+2. Assess and assign appropriate length-of-stay targets

 The refrain is so common we often forget how important it is: Effective discharge begins at admissions.
 That means having everyone on the care team know, understand and agree as to when each patient should leave the hospital with appropriate treatment.
 Hospital leaders must commit to the discipline of setting accurate and appropriate length-of-stay targets.